 The dangers are especially worrisome with newer prescription drugs whose long-term side effects may still be in question, hence Representative Henry Waxman’s (D-Calif.) legislative effort to restrict TV ads for drugs that have been on the market for less than three years.
-Unfortunately, Waxman’s guidelines lost out in Congress, but Representative Pete Stark (D-Calif.) has proposed restricting ads by stopping pharmaceutical makers from deducting from their taxes the cost of commercials for drugs on the market for less than two years.
+Unfortunately, Waxman’s guidelines lost out in Congress, but Representative Pete Stark (D-Calif.) has proposed legislation that’s still in the running.
+His bill would attempt to restrict ads by stopping pharmaceutical makers from deducting from their taxes the cost of commercials for drugs on the market for less than two years.
 Both representatives’ proposals make sense.

 And in addition to the serious health-related issues these ads evoke, many viewers find them annoying, distasteful, or just plain depressing.
 The manufacturers jam-pack prescription drug commercials into certain TV programs, most notably the national network evening news broadcasts.

 How lovely it would be to sit back and allow the anchorperson to deliver the latest stories—unpunctuated by reminders that osteoporosis, bladder control problems, and erectile dysfunction lurk in the future.
 TV-watchers who already take the medications for those conditions might not particularly appreciate being forced to think about them every night at 6:30 either.

 The incidence of prescription-drug abuse in no way lessens the legitimate need consumers have for the relief medications provide from depression, insomnia, allergies, arthritis, sexual dysfunction, and aging-related problems.
 Most adults exercise good judgment about their health.